RuksarKausar/FlightFinder/README.md

 API Testing: Postman or Swagger
 ## Database:
 You can also use Firebase, MongoDB or MySQL depending on your team's stack preference.
-# Prerequisites:
- HTML5, CSS3, JavaScript fundamentals
- Familiarity with React.js (or Angular/Vue.js)
- Node.js and Express.js
- Knowledge of MongoDB, Firebase, or MySQL